alpha-dragon-org/.github/profile/ReadMe.md

 ## Build Dragon, Collect Bounties 🔥

-Dragon is open sourced at release.
+Dragon is open sourced browser extension for trading crypto.
 The goal is to develop all potential analyses on a token that traders will find useful in the trenches.

 The release has been divided into modules that are specifically focused on the MEV activity and holder distributions of a token.
 These analyses are **Bundles, Snipers, Clusters, and Fundamental Security**.
 Future modules will analyze other types of MEV, different holder distributions, and explore token data we haven't thought about yet.